CartoDB/carto-selfhosted-helm/customizations/README.md

   ...
 ```

-### Configure your own redis
+### Configure external Redis

 CARTO Self Hosted require a Redis (version 5+) to work.
 This Redis instance does not need persistance as it is used as a cache.
+This package comes with an internal Redis but it is not recommended for production.
+It does not have any logic for backups or any other monitoring.

-There are two alternatives when connecting the environment with an external redis:
+There are two alternatives when connecting the environment with an external Redis:

 - Create a kubernetes secret by yourself:
   - You can use this command with the Redis Auth string to create it: